fatmaserry/Toffee-candy-store/README.md

 ## Troubleshooting:
 - If you encountered a problem during the registration or confirming the order with OTP, try to use Cellular Data instead of WIFI.

-- If you encounter anyother issues, please contact the project maintainers at:
+- If you encounter any other issues, please contact the project maintainers at:

   mena7akim@gmail.com

   fatmaserry16@gmail.com

   zeyad.alnaggar@gmail.com